SCOSAA home

 Cooperative archival program with NCSU

-Today's marketplace frequently demands that archivists, manuscript curators, and records managers have both historical knowledge and advanced information management skills.
-Neither a master's degree in history nor one in information and library science is ideal, by itself, to prepare the new archival workforce that must be able to appraise and describe historical records, create World Wide Web sites, and preserve electronic documents.
+Today's marketplace demands that archivists, manuscript curators, and records managers have both historical knowledge and advanced information management skills.
+Neither a master's degree in history nor one in information and library science is ideal, by itself, to prepare the new archival workforce to appraise, arrange and describe historical records, create and maintain websites, and properly preserve electronic documents.

 To meet the needs of the archival profession, the School of Information and Library Science, in conjunction with the Department of Public History of the North Carolina State University (NCSU), offers a cooperative archival program.
 Students who enroll in this program can earn either an M.S.L.S. or M.S.I.S. degree and an M.A. in public history in 69 credit hours.
 If taken individually, these degrees would require eighty-four credit hours.